ruricolist/serapeum/reference.md

 ### `(keep item seq &rest args &key test from-end key count &allow-other-keys)`

-Almost, but not quite, an alias for `remove`.
+Almost, but not quite, an alias for `remove` with `:test-not` instead of `:test`.

 The difference is the handling of COUNT.
-For `keep`, COUNT is the number of items to *keep*, not remove.
+For keep, COUNT is the number of items to keep, not remove.

      (remove 'x '(x y x y x y) :count 2)
      => '(y y x y)